Plantar Fasciitis

 FAQs

-With consistent physiotherapy and proper care, most people experience improvement within 6 to 8 weeks.
-Chronic cases may take several months, depending on severity and contributing factors.
+With consistent plantar fasciitis physiotherapy and proper care, most people experience improvement within 6 to 8 weeks.
+Chronic cases may take several months, depending on the severity of the condition and contributing factors such as foot mechanics and activity levels.

 Yes.
-By improving foot strength, flexibility, and walking mechanics, physiotherapy reduces strain on the plantar fascia and lowers the risk of future flare-ups.
+By improving foot strength, flexibility, and walking mechanics, physiotherapy for plantar fasciitis reduces strain on the plantar fascia and lowers the risk of future flare-ups.
+Targeted strengthening and proper movement patterns can help prevent the recurrence of this condition.